 The Vive Focus 3 has brand new controllers.
 The redesigned controllers are easy and intuitive to use – one of the lightest 6dof controllers on the market.
 Each controller has a front analog stick, two buttons, a menu button, back trigger, and index finger trigger.

 Each controller lasts for 15 hours on a single charge.
+They are recharged with a USB-C cable instead of being battery-powered like the Oculus Quest.

 Unlike the Vive Cosmos controllers which use light tracking, the Focus 3 uses infrared tracking.
 This is the same as the Oculus Quest 2.